Meksich/Webdesign/README.md

 # Landing Website For Laboratory work №3
-Simple landing page made with pure HTML/CSS/JS for students of ["Internet of Things"](http://iot.lviv.ua) programm in Lviv Polytechnic National University.
+Simple View page made with pure HTML/CSS/JS for students of ["Internet of Things"](http://iot.lviv.ua) programm in Lviv Polytechnic National University.
 The website was made by students of [the same program](http://iot.lviv.ua), who decided to contribute into education and to inspire young generation

 ---